-The EK500 acoustic system has been used to estimate biomass since 1992.
-Earlier surveys (1981-91) were obtained with an older Biosonics acoustic system (Table 1.6).
-Biomass estimates similar to the Biosonics acoustic system can be obtained using the EK500 when a volume backscattering (S_v) threshold of -58.5 dB is used (Hollowed et al. 1992).
-Because of the newer system's lower noise level, abundance estimates since 1992 have been based on a S_v threshold of -69 dB.
-We split the Shelikof Strait EIT survey time series into two periods corresponding to the two acoustic systems, and estimated separate survey catchability coefficients for each period.
+The Simrad EK acoustic system has been used to estimate biomass since 1992.
+Earlier surveys (1981-91) were obtained with an older Biosonics acoustic system (Table 1.7).
+Biomass estimates similar to the Biosonics acoustic system can be obtained using the Simrad EK when a volume backscattering (S_v) threshold of -58.5 dB is used (Hollowed et al. 1992).
+Because of the newer system's lower noise level, abundance estimates since 1992 have been based on a S_v threshold of -70 dB.
+The Shelikof Strait EIT survey time series was split into two periods corresponding to the two acoustic systems, and separate survey catchability coefficients were estimated for each period.
 For the 1992 and 1993 surveys, biomass estimates using both noise thresholds were used to provide to provide information on relative catchability.